da4all/da4all.github.io/_cards/maps-GIS-social-change.md

   This article approaches Geographic Information Systems and cartography from the perspective of critical pedagogy, and explores how maps can used as instruments of social change and tools of data-based advocacy.

 keywords:
-  - "critical geography"
+  - "Critical Geography"
-  - "critical pedagogy"
+  - "Critical Pedagogy"
-  - "geographic information systems"
+  - "Geographic Information Systems"

 metadata:
   source: "https://digitalcommons.law.seattleu.edu/sjsj/vol8/iss1/11"